Healthy Homes Assessment Kaiwharawhara

 Kaiwharawhara Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Kaiwharawhara and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory throughout Kaiwharawhara and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords have to keep records of their the compliance with the Healthy Homes Standard that apply or will be applicable to your rental home.

-• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers should make sure their rental properties conform with the Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes